Mission, Vision & Faith

 Statement of Faith

-We believe that there is one God, creator, and sustainer of all things, infinite in love, perfect in judgments, and unchanging in mercy.
-God exists eternally in three persons: Father, Son, and Holy Spirit.
+- We believe that there is one God, eternally existing in three persons: Father, Son, and Holy Spirit.

 Pillar College is a community of believers who have committed themselves to Jesus Christ as Savior and Lord.
 It is a community where persons seek to live out their commitment to Christ in lives of sanctity at both the personal and social level in accordance with the Scripture.
 Students, faculty, staff, and administrators seek to develop and nurture relationships in mutual respect.
 They exercise their responsibilities within certain policies and structures that make it possible for the institution to fulfill its mission.
 Members of the Pillar College family bear witness to the authentic Christian faith by living and working in true Christian discipleship.
 Personal integrity, purity, and love for one another are the hallmarks of this discipleship which in turn influences the entire community.
 Through shared experiences in classes, study, chapel services, meals, small groups, and prayer meetings, the members of this community encourage one another to find wholeness in Christ and fitness for ministry in the church and other vocational settings.
 Based on these general principles outlined in the Pillar Ethos, a standard of conduct emerges.

 Pillar College was founded as an undergraduate-level institution is committed to historic Christianity and ministry as reflected in its Statement of Faith.